withaspirit/Elevator-Simulation/README.md

    The two door faults were reduced to one, as seen below.
 Soft faults are handled by acknowledging of the fault in the system and clearing it, so that the system can continue its operation.
 Hard faults are handled by shutting down the elevator altogether and emptying out its requests queue.

       - ELEVATOR_STUCK: hard fault that occurs when an Elevator gets stuck between Floors (when Moving) or gets stuck at a Floor (when stopped).
 Triggered by pressing an "Elevator Stuck" button in the GUI.
-      - ARRIVAL_SENSOR_FAIL: hard fault taht occurs when the ArrivalSensor at a Floor fails to return an ApproachEvent to Scheduler before Elevator's movement timer has expired.
+      - ARRIVAL_SENSOR_FAIL: hard fault that occurs when the ArrivalSensor at a Floor fails to return an ApproachEvent to Scheduler before Elevator's movement timer has expired.
       - DOORS_STUCK: soft fault that occurs when the Doors malfunction while opening or closing.
 Triggered by pushing a "Door Stuck" button in the GUI.

     * Simulation Initialization and Termination: The simulation is initialized using information contained in the Structure class.
 ElevatorSubsystem and FloorSubsystem are initialized and wait for the Scheduler to pass them a Structure.
 The Structure is initialized in Scheduler's main method.
 Each of the two Scheduler threads, one for passing information between ElevatorSubsystem and FloorSubsystem, the other vice-versa, pass Structure to FloorSubsystem and ElevatorSubsystem, respectively.
 Introduced conditions to terminate the Threads of the Simulation.
 This was done with a SystemStatus class for Scheduler, ElevatorSubsystem, FloorSubsystem, and each of the Elevators.
-The termination condition of the threads are when SystemStatus.activated() is false, except for Scheduler, which requires both Scheduler Threads to be inactive.
+The termination condition of the threads is when SystemStatus.activated() is false, except for Scheduler, which requires both Scheduler threads to be inactive.
 A Scheduler's termination is achieved by its Timer expiring.
-Each Scheduler sends a termination message to the the System it communicates with and then terminates itself.
-The systems are then terminated by receiving the message, which indicates to the SystemStatus that the class' thread should end.
+Each Scheduler sends a termination message to the System it communicates with and then terminates itself.
+The systems are then terminated by receiving the message, which indicates to the SystemStatus that the class’s thread should end.

   </details>